 According to all that is known so far, there is no increased health risk associated with signing on the handheld scanner.
 Based on current knowledge, transmission of the coronavirus through contact with parcel surfaces is extremely unlikely.

 However, as a precautionary measure, personal confirmation of receipt by signature at the private front door is suspended for the time being.
 In addition, for the moment small, flat parcels of a suitable size can be put in the consignee\'s letterbox.

 In order to avoid direct contact as a precautionary measure, you as the consignee of the parcel can also help us in a very concrete way:

 Provide us with a deposit okay, so that the delivery driver can leave the parcel without direct customer contact, for example in the garden shed, in the garage or in front of the apartment door.
 Observe the hygiene regulations and avoid any physical contact.
 This rule is also followed by our delivery personnel.

 Please check, especially in the case of commercial delivery addresses, whether parcel delivery to the addressee is actually possible.
-In Germany and numerous EU countries, many shops have to be closed on official orders.

 You will find more detailed information on the regulations in other European countries below.